eneerge/mIRC-Scripting-Language-for-Sublime-Text/README.md

 # mIRC-Scripting-Language-for-Sublime-Text
+Updated for mIRC 7.52 (March 2018)

 This is my attempt at creating a Sublime Text 3 syntax highlighter for mIRC scripting language.

-Updated for mIRC 7.52 (March 2018)
+All $vars and /commands listed in the mIRC help file index should be parsed.
+Some undocumented $vars and /commands may be parsed, but I'm sure there's a few that I missed.

+User $variables and mIRC $variables are styled separately.
+User /commands and mIRC /commands are styled separately.
+User .commaands and mIRC .commands are styled separately. on* and raw events are styled.
+Both ; and /* comments are parsed.

+Regex is a little rudimentary, but should work in most cases.
+Create a new issue if you encounter any errors and I will try to correct.

 To install: